Nitheeshshetty/Important-Algorithms/Moore's Voting Algorithm/README.md

 <br/>
 <br/>

-Step 2 – Check if the candidate has more than N/2 votes
+Step 2 – Check if the candidate has more than N/2 votes<br/>
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++
 </br>   ->Initialize a variable count =0 and increment count if it is the same as the candidate.
 <br/>   ->If the count is >N/2, return the candidate.